-I like the basic 2♣ bid based on 5-
+Of the variations mentioned above I like the basic 2♣ bid to be based on 5-

-For a basic method against a weak no trump I would recommend either this or Asptro.
+For a basic method against a weak no trump I would recommend either this or Asptro (my personal favourite).

-However, I find it limited in its inability to show a variety of different hand shapes and relatively inefficient in its use of the other available bids.
+However, I find Landy limited because of its inability to show a variety of different hand shapes and relatively inefficient in its use of the other available bids.

 If you wish to base a method around the basic Landy method then consider Multi-

 Alternatively, for a taste of expert methods, try all the complications and extended sequences associated with transfer overcalls.